Visoryn

 Should I use the G- Measurement ID or the numeric Property ID in Visoryn?

 Use the G- Measurement ID on the website tag.
-Use the numeric GA4 Property ID in Visoryn's server-side environment variable VISORYN_GA4_PROPERTY_ID.
+Use the numeric GA4 Property ID in Visoryn's GA4 access setup panel after adding the Visoryn reader account to the property.

 Why does AI Share show 0% even though GA4 is connected?